Ofsted Good · Skills England Approved UK · 10,000+ learners trained · 4.9★ from 705+ reviews

 The wider context

 This caps a month that has quietly made the same point three times.
 The Fable, Opus and Mythos releases showed the capability racing ahead.
 The £200m AI Adoption Summit and the Skills England report on what works both concluded that the bottleneck is people, not tools.
-Tonight’s suspension adds the final, blunt proof: the tools are not even reliably yours to keep.
+That suspension, and the formal government process now built around it, add the final, blunt proof: the tools are not even reliably yours to keep.
 The only part of your AI strategy that you fully control is the skill in your own team.
 Build that, and the next model shock, in either direction, becomes an opportunity instead of a crisis.

 Sources & further reading